A single-field-period quasi-isodynamic stellarator: Optimization Method

 \section{Optimization Method}

-The optimization is performed with the SIMSOPT code, using the trust region reflective algorithm for nonlinear least squares problems from the scipy package.
+The optimization is performed with the SIMSOPT code, using the trust region reflective algorithm for nonlinear least squares problems from the \textit{scipy} package {using the Python programming language}.
 The input parameters for the optimization are the axis shape coefficients $(R_i,Z_i)$ except $R_0=1$, which is fixed, the magnetic field on-axis, where we fix $B_{00}=1$ and vary $B_{01}$, and the scalars $d_\kappa$ and $\overline d_i$ present in the first-order magnetic-field function $d$ in \cref{eq:dnearaxis}.
 The additional parameters $N_{fp}$, the number of field periods, and the exponent $k$ in \cref{eq:alphanearaxis} were varied manually.
 As it was seen that values of $k=3$ and $N_{fp}=1$ yielded configurations with consistently lower elongation and neoclassical transport (as measured by $\epsilon_{\text{eff}}$; see below), these parameters were then held fixed during the construction of the configuration presented here.

 The optimization is performed in a series of steps.
-As an initial condition, we employ $R_0=1$, $R_2=-0.3$, $Z_2=0.35$, $(R_1,Z_1)=0.0$, $B_{01}=0.16$, $d_\kappa=0.5$, $\overline d_0=0$ and $\overline d_1=0.01$.
-Then, SIMSOPT is called inside a loop over the number of axis coefficients, starting at only one coefficient up to 6 sequentially, that is, there are a total of six free axis coefficients, $R_2, R_4, R_6, Z_2, Z_4, Z_6$, and therefore there are 3 steps, where first $R_2, Z_2$ is allowed to vary, then $R_4, Z_4$ and finally $R_6, Z_6$.
-By choosing even mode numbers only, we obtain a 2-field period axis shape with two points of zero curvature at the points of the extrema of $|\mathbf B|$ ($\varphi=0$ and $\varphi=\pi$), as required by the omnigenity condition \citep{Plunk2019}.
+As an initial condition, we employ $R_0=1$, {$R_2=-0.2$}, $Z_2=0.35$, $(R_1,Z_1)=0.0$, $B_{01}=0.16$ (a value used later as reference), $d_\kappa=0.5$, $\overline d_0=0$ and $\overline d_1=0.01$. {The values of $R_0, R_2$ and $Z_2$ are the ones of the configuration in \citet{Plunk2019}}.
+Then, SIMSOPT is called inside a loop over the number of axis coefficients, starting at only two coefficients up to {12} sequentially, that is, there are a total of {12} free axis coefficients, $R_2, R_4, R_6, R_8, R_{10}, R_{12}, Z_2, Z_4, Z_6, Z_8, Z_{10}, Z_{12}$, and therefore there are 6 steps, where first $R_2, Z_2$ is allowed to vary, then $R_4, Z_4$, then $R_6, Z_6$ {and so forth}. {We note that, as more axis coefficients are introduced, the previous axis coefficients are still varied within the optimization.} By choosing even mode numbers only, we obtain a 2-field period axis shape with two points of zero curvature at the points of the extrema of $|\mathbf B|$ ($\varphi=0$ and $\varphi=\pi$), as required by the omnigenity condition \citep{Plunk2019}.
 The grid resolution is $N_\phi=131$ and is increased by 20 each time the number of axis coefficients increases.
 Each iteration inside the loop is run until the change of the cost function is smaller than $10^{-4}$, which usually takes between 10 and 40 steps to be achieved.
 The optimization process takes less than thirty seconds using a single CPU core.

 The objective function has the following form